Office of International Programs

-- You must be admitted to a degree-seeking program with UT Tyler.
+- Be admitted to a degree-seeking program with UT Tyler.

-- You must be prepared to be full-time enrolled at UT Tyler for each fall and spring semester of F-1 status.
+- Be prepared to be full-time enrolled at UT Tyler for each fall and spring semester.

-- You must be in a current, valid non-immigrant status.
+- Be in a current, valid non-immigrant status.

 1. Review the Change of Status Guide for information regarding changing status inside or outside the US.

-2. Consult with the OIP Student, Scholars, and Faculty Services office (ISSFS) regarding your choices and required documents.
+2. Consult with the OIP International Student, Scholars, and Faculty Services (ISSFS) center regarding your situation.

 3. Submit the documents as described in the Change of Status Guide to the International Student, Scholar and Faculty Services office.

-- If you left the US, upon return notify ISSFS and supply copies of the Form I-20, I-94 card or stamp, and visa.
+- If you left the US, upon return, notify ISSFS and supply copies of the I-20 and visa.

-- If you remained in the US and used the ISSFS address, the ISSFS office will notify you when your USCIS approval notification has been received.
+- If you used the ISSFS address, the ISSFS office will notify you when your USCIS approval notification has been received.

-- If you remained in the US and used your home address, you must supply a copy of your new I-94 card.
+- If you used your home address, you must supply a copy of your new I-94 document.

 - The waiting times for visa appointments vary from country to country.
 Check the website of the US consulate you will visit for details.